-When temperatures rise into the '80s and '90s and combine with high humidity, it is enough to wilt even the most enthusiastic sun worshiper.
-The resulting "feels like" temperature puts older adults in particular at risk because aging reduces the body's ability to cool off.
+When temperatures rise into the 80s and 90s and combine with high humidity, it is enough to wilt even the most enthusiastic sun worshiper.
+The resulting "feels like" temperature puts older adults in particular risk because aging reduces the body's ability to cool off.
 However, it's important to note that heat stress can occur at any age and is a serious concern.
-That's why it's important to know the signs and symptoms of heat stress and how to seek treatment.
+That's why it's important to recognize the signs and symptoms of heat stress and how to seek treatment.

 Here are some common sense and fun ways to beat the Florida heat:

 - Water.
 Drink plenty of it... even if you are not thirsty.
 You want to drink enough water to avoid getting thirsty.
 It's important to stay hydrated.

 Tip: Carry a refillable water bottle with you at all times.
 Saving money on purchasing bottled water may encourage you to drink more.

 - Dress appropriately.
 Dress in light-weight, light-colored, loose-fitting clothing.
 Cotton fabric is suggested.

 - Wear a hat or carry an umbrella.
 Blocking the sun's harmful rays will reduce your chances of sunburn, AND make you feel cooler.

 Tip: Wearing a hat or carrying an umbrella does NOT mean that you can skip on applying sunscreen!